Who to Contact

 • MSU Police or 911 for immediate threats.
 MSU Police handle all police and criminal matters on all MSU property.

-• The Behavioral Threat Assessment Team (BTAT) facilitates a multidisciplinary, coordinated response to reports of students, employees, or other individuals on campus who have engaged in behavior indicating a possible threat of harm to self or other members of the campus community.
+• Care and Intervention Team (CAIT) facilitates a multidisciplinary, coordinated response to reports of students, employees, or other individuals on campus who have engaged in behavior indicating a possible threat of harm to self or other members of the campus community.

 • When to file a report: